 When a RP wants to join an existing group as a member, it sends a join request to the MARS.
 The MARS adds the RP to the group entry.
 When a leaf RP leaves a group it sends a leave request to the MARS for the group.
+The

-The MARS ensures that the leaving RP is not the RP tree root and removes the RP information from the group entry.
+MARS ensures that the leaving RP is not the RP tree root and removes the RP information from the group entry.
 The join or leave message is retransmitted to the existing group members to update them about change in the group membership.
-On getting the join/leave message, the root RP updates the keys in the RP tree as required, and sends the updated keys to the affected group members.
 When the root RP sends a leave message, the MARS removes the root from the group entry; runs the algorithm to select a new root RP; creates a new update message and immediately sends the update to the remaining group members.
 The new root, upon receiving the update message, proceeds to create a new RP tree.
 Till the new tree is created, the group information is secured using the existing session key.
 The drawback is that the old root RP can still receive all the information, but it prevents "blackout periods".